opensourcestories/storytelling/add-a-story.md

 - We recommend creating a new branch for the new story, but this is optional.

+    - Details on how to [create a branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository#creating-a-branch)

 ## 2. Create a new content page

 To generate a markdown file with the correct front matter, use the `hugo` command from the root directory: